Azure/azure-iot-sdks/c/iotdm_client/samples/iotdm_edison_sample/run_iotdm_edison_sample_on_Intel_Edison.md

     git clone --recursive --branch dmpreview https://github.com/Azure/azure-iot-sdks.git
     ```

     Note: **git** on Edison may not support the **submodule** command.
 In this case you see an error message for the above command.
-As a workaround you need to process the different submodules in a recursive way manually.
+As a workaround you need to process the different submodules manually.
 In the **azure-iot-sdks** folder, execute the following command:

     ```
     find . –name .gitmodules